 In his day, Alphonsus fought for the liberation of moral theology from the rigidity of Jansenism.
 His moral theology, which went through 60 editions in the century following him, concentrated on the practical and concrete problems of pastors and confessors.
 If a certain legalism and minimalism crept into moral theology, it should not be attributed to this model of moderation and gentleness.

-At the University of Naples he received, at the age of 16, a doctorate in both canon and civil law by acclamation, but he soon gave up the practice of law for apostolic activity.
-He was ordained a priest and concentrated his pastoral efforts on popular (parish) missions, hearing confessions, forming Christian groups.
+At the University of Naples, Alphonsus received a doctorate in both canon and civil law by acclamation, at the age of 16, but he soon gave up the practice of law for apostolic activity.
+He was ordained a priest, and concentrated his pastoral efforts on popular parish missions, hearing confessions, and forming Christian groups.

-He was made bishop (after trying to reject the honor) at 66 and at once instituted a thorough reform of his diocese.
+He was made bishop at age 66 after trying to reject the honor, and at once instituted a thorough reform of his diocese.

-At 71, he was afflicted with rheumatic pains which left incurable bending of his neck; until it was straightened a little, the pressure of his chin caused a raw wound on his chest.
+At 71, Alphonsus was afflicted with rheumatic pains which left incurable bending of his neck.
+Until it was straightened a little, the pressure of his chin caused a raw wound on his chest.
 He suffered a final 18 months of “dark night” scruples, fears, temptations against every article of faith and every virtue, interspersed with intervals of light and relief, when ecstasies were frequent.